openstack/neutron-lib/doc/source/contributor/callbacks.rst

 Event payloads
 --------------

-The use of ``**kwargs`` for callback event payloads is deprecated (slated to be removed in 'Queens') in favor of standardized event payload objects as described herein.

 The event payloads are defined in ``neutron_lib.callbacks.events`` and define a set of payload objects based on consumption pattern.
 The following event objects are defined today: